Frivolous intervention orders

 If you are a respondent in what you believe is a frivolous intervention order application, please contact our office today to arrange an appointment so we can assist you.

-What is a vexatious intervention order application?
+Vexatious intervention order application?

 A vexatious intervention order application is made by a vexatious litigant who is a person who persistently brings legal proceedings without sufficient grounds to do so.
 A vexatious litigant can act in numerous ways, including abusing the process of a court, harassing, annoying or unnecessarily causing delay to proceedings.